wjh18/pyspeedinsights/README.md

 * `psi https://www.example.com/sitemap.xml -f sitemap -m all -c performance -s desktop -l en`
   * Equivalent to: `psi https://www.example.com/sitemap.xml -f sitemap -m all` (`performance`, `desktop` and `en` are defaults)

-Example of the same report but also specifying a UTM campaign name/source and captcha token (experimental / untested):
+Example of the same report but also specifying a UTM campaign name/source and captcha token (experimental/untested):

 * `psi https://www.example.com/sitemap.xml -f sitemap -m all -uc my-campaign-name -us my-campaign-source -t my-captcha-token`

 ### Request / Sitemap URL: `url` (required)

-The URL of the page you want to analyze OR a path to a valid XML sitemap if using sitemap format.
+The URL of the page you want to analyze *or* a path to a valid XML sitemap (index) if using sitemap format.

 This must be a fully qualified url with an optional path.
 URLs without a scheme default to `https`.
-URL fragments (`#`) and query parameters will be removed automatically.
+URL fragments (`#`) and query parameters (`?`) will be removed automatically.

-Good:
+Valid commands:

 * `psi https://example.com`
 * `psi https://www.example.com`